MariaZubiate/isb_2024_gh82/ISB/Laboratorio_6/Informe_del_Laboratorio_6.md

 [6] S. Snipes, E. Meier, S.N.
 Meissner, H.P.
 Landolt, R. Huber, "How and when EEG reflects changes in neuronal connectivity due to time awake," IScience, 2023.
 [7] A.K.
 Maddirala, K.C.
 Veluvolu, "Eye-blink artifact removal from single channel EEG with k-means and SSA", Scientific Reports, 2021.
 [8] M. Jurczak, M. Kołodziej, A. Majkowski, "Implementation of a convolutional neural network for eye blink artifacts removal from the electroencephalography signal", Frontiers in Neuroscience, 2022.
+[9] M.S.
+Köhler, J. Stekelenburg, W. De Baene, "Mental Fatigue and its Effects on Alpha Waves: An EEG study," 2023.
+[10] W. Hohaia, B.W.
+Saurels, A. Johnston, "Occipital alpha-band brain waves when the eyes are closed are shaped by ongoing visual processes," Scientific Reports, 2022.